 • It is located at the mouth of the Daya River.
 It is a brackish water lagoon separated from the Bay of Bengal by a long sandy ridge.
 It is the largest coastal lagoon in India.

-• Birds from as far as the Caspian Sea, Lake Baikal, Aral Sea and other remote parts of Central Asia, Ladakh and Himalayas come here.
+• Birds from as far as the Caspian Sea, Lake Baikal, Aral Sea, and other parts of Asia, Ladakh and the Himalayas come here.

 • It was placed on the Montreux Record in 1993 due to siltation and removed from the Record in 2002 following rehabilitation efforts of the Chilika Development Authority.